 Federal Write-In Ballot

-The Federal Write-In Absence Ballot is a back-up ballot that may be used for Federal races only if all of these conditions apply:
+The Federal Write-In Absentee Ballot is a back-up ballot that may be used for Federal races only if all of these conditions apply:

 - You are located outside the United States, including APO and FPO addresses.